Stockify Logo

 Yes.
 If you've been allotted shares, you can sell them right after trading opens at 10:00 AM on the listing day.
 However, large shareholders like promoters and anchor investors often have lock-in periods and cannot sell immediately.

-What is IPO listing time in India?
+What is the IPO listing time in India?

 IPO shares start trading on the stock exchange at 10:00 AM IST on the listing day, following a pre-open session for price discovery.